Employers Mutual Limited

-Employers Mutual Limited (trading as EML) is one of the oldest Australian personal injury insurers first founded in 1910.
-The service range of this company is only in Australia, with approximately 2,800 workers operating in New South Wales, South Australia and Victoria.
+EML Group is one of the oldest Australian personal injury insurers with history dating back to 1910.
+The service range of this company is only in Australia, with over 3,500 specialists operating in New South Wales, South Australia and Victoria.
 The head office of this company is in Sydney.
-Other branches are distributed in Parramatta, Newcastle and Gosford, New South Wales, and a South Australian branch in Adelaide.
+Other branches are distributed in Brisbane in Queensland, Parramatta, Newcastle, Tweed and Gosford in New South Wales, and a South Australian branch in Adelaide.